 The Best Fluffy Buttercream Frosting, light as air and not too sweet!

-After making this batch of buttercream frosting yesterday for a super yummy upcoming cupcake post, I knew I had to share it, and quick!
+After making this batch of buttercream frosting yesterday for a super yummy upcoming Margarita Cupcake post, I knew I had to share it, and quick!

 It is SO fluffy, and light and airy and just… YUM.